-Remedial activities on Parcel 1 were conducted in accordance with the NYSDEC-approved RAWP dated August 11, 2003, plus the addendum and modifications listed in Section 1.4.
-The remedial goals included attainment of SSALs.
-The SSALs were approved by NYSDEC and are listed in Section 1.3.1.
-A summary of the remedial strategies and EC/ICs implemented on Parcel 1 are as follows:
+Remedial activities on Parcel 3 were conducted in accordance with the NYSDEC-approved work plans, including the IRMWP dated September 2005, the RAWP dated February 2006, and the addendum, stipulation list, and modifications listed in Section 1.4.
+The remedial goals included attainment of SSALs that were approved by NYSDEC and are listed in Section 1.3.1.
+A summary of the remedial strategies and EC/ICs implemented on Parcel 3 are as follows:

-- Excavation of soils exceeding SSALs, to the extent practicable below the water table; - Removal of all ASTs and USTs; - Investigation, mapping and removal of out-of-service drainage structures (the one remaining manhole with connecting piping will be removed, in accordance with Section 2.3.2, during the construction of new building foundations); - Investigation and, if necessary, remediation of geophysical anomalies; - Installation and sampling of groundwater monitoring wells; - Construction and maintenance of a site cover consisting of concrete or asphalt to prevent human exposure to residual contaminated soils remaining under Parcel 1; - Recording of an Environmental Easement, including Institutional and Engineering Controls, to prevent future exposure to any contamination remaining on Parcel 1 (a copy of the Environmental Easement is provided in Appendix B); - Publication of a Site Management Plan for long term management of residual contamination as required by the Environmental Easement, which includes plans for: (1) Institutional and Engineering Controls, (2) groundwater monitoring, (3) operation and maintenance and (4) reporting; - Screening for indications of contamination (by visual means, odor, and monitoring with a photoionization detector (PID)) of all excavated soil during all intrusive work; - Performance of community air monitoring of dust and VOCs/odors in accordance with NYSDOH requirements; - Implementation of a SWPPP in accordance with NYSDEC requirements; - Where pre-excavation delineation was not performed, collection and analysis of endpoint samples to evaluate the performance of the remedy with respect to attaining the SSAL goals; - Appropriate off-site disposal of all material removed from Parcel 1 in accordance with all Federal, State and local rules and regulations for handling, transport, and disposal; - Import of materials to be used for backfill and cover in compliance with: (1) TAGM 4046 RSCOs, or for which specific approval was given by NYSDEC; and, (2) all Federal, State and local rules and regulations in handling and transport of material;
+- Excavation of soil/fill exceeding SSALs listed in Section 1.3.1 to the extent practicable below the water table, with the exception of deeper excavation below the water table (with dewatering) in the MW-5 hotspot area; - Removal of LNAPL; - Removal of all ASTs: - Removal and mapping of drainage structures; - Investigation and, if necessary, remediation, of geophysical anomalies; - Installation and sampling of groundwater monitoring wells for natural attenuation monitoring; - Installation of a groundwater cutoff wall along a portion of the northern Property boundary; - Construction and maintenance of a site cover consisting of concrete or asphalt to prevent human exposure to residual contaminated soils remaining under Parcel 3; - Recording of an Environmental Easement, including Institutional and Engineering Controls, to prevent future exposure to any residual contamination remaining on Parcel 3 (a copy of the Environmental Easement is provided in Appendix B). - Publication of a Site Management Plan for long term management of residual contamination as required by the Environmental Easement, which includes plans for: (1) Institutional and Engineering Controls, (2) groundwater monitoring, (3) operation and maintenance and (4) reporting; - Screening for indications of contamination (by visual means, odor, and monitoring with a PID) of all excavated soil during all intrusive work; - Performance of community air monitoring of dust and VOCs/odors in accordance with NYSDOH requirements; - Implementation of a Stormwater Pollution Prevention Plan (SWPPP) in accordance with NYSDEC requirements; - Collection and analysis of endpoint samples to evaluate the performance of the remedy with respect to attaining the SSAL goals; - Appropriate off-site disposal of all material removed from Parcel 3 in accordance with all Federal, State and local rules and regulations for handling, transport, and disposal;

-- All activities associated with the Remedial Action, including permitting requirements and pretreatment requirements, addressed in accordance with all applicable Federal, State and local rules and regulations; - Performance of all required BCP citizen participation activities (including development of a Citizen Participation Plan, public contact list, document repositories, public notices, and fact sheets); and - Certification of the completion of the remedy in the Final Engineering Report (FER).
+- Import of materials to be used for backfill and cover in compliance with: (1) TAGM 4046 RSCOs, or for which specific approval was given by NYSDEC; and, (2) all Federal, State and local rules and regulations in handling and transport of material; - All activities associated with the Remedial Action, including permitting requirements and pretreatment requirements, were addressed in accordance with all applicable Federal, State and local rules and regulations; - Performance of all required BCP citizen participation activities (including development of a Citizen Participation Plan, public contact list, document repositories, public notices, and fact sheets); and - Certification of the completion of the remedy in the FER.

-Since residual contaminated soil, groundwater and soil vapor exists beneath Parcel 1, Engineering Controls and Institutional Controls (EC/ICs) are required to protect human health and the environment.
-This Engineering and Institutional Control Plan describes the procedures for the implementation and management of all EC/ICs on Parcel 1.
+Since residual contaminated soil, groundwater exists beneath Parcel 3, Engineering Controls and Institutional Controls (EC/ICs) are required to protect human health and the environment.
+This Engineering and Institutional Control Plan describes the procedures for the implementation and management of all EC/ICs on Parcel 3.
 The EC/IC Plan is one component of the SMP and is subject to revision by NYSDEC.